How To Enjoy A Fabulous & Safe Time At The Coast This Summer – Our Ultimate Guide

-If you are planning to head to the coast or perhaps you are already enjoying your Summer break away, the RNLI (Royal National Lifeboat Institution) wants everyone to have a fabulous time, but taking on board some simple safety advice will enable you to enjoy a safe time too.
+The RNLI (Royal National Lifeboat Institution), along with the HM Coastguard and all the Volunteer Beach Wardens who are helping to keep our beaches safe during COVID-19 want everyone to have a fabulous time, but to take on board some simple safety advice which will enable you to enjoy a safe time too.

 - Children should be supervised at all times by an adult